grafana/grafana/contribute/style-guides/e2e-plugins.md

 1. Add a new directory with the same name as your plugin at [`https://github.com/grafana/grafana/tree/main/e2e/plugin-e2e`](https://github.com/grafana/grafana/tree/main/e2e/plugin-e2e).
 This is where your plugin tests are kept.

 1. In the [Playwright configuration file](https://github.com/grafana/grafana/blob/main/playwright.config.ts), add a new project item.
-Make sure the `name` and the `testDir` subdirectory matches the name of the directory that contains your plugin tests.
+Make sure the `name` and the `testDir` subdirectory match the name of the directory that contains your plugin tests.

 1. Add `'authenticate'` to the list of dependencies and specifying `'playwright/.auth/admin.json'` as a storage state to ensure that all tests in your project start already authenticated as an admin user.